johngnjenga/johngnjenga/README.md

-- 👀 I’m interested in development
+- 👀 I’m passionate in data engineering as well as software engineering.
-- 💞️ I’m looking to collaborate with fellow engineers and grow my skills as we develop great projects
 - 📫 How to reach me .
 O799238443 or johngnjenga99@gmail.com

 <!---